 They can be extremely helpful when it comes to building a wider audience.
 Individual creators have already proven it to be a good resource.
 The question is now how can large organizations leverage newsletters.
 And whether that would imply working on more usable models too.
 As people start to get tired of receiving many newsletters a day, complex designs, colourful layouts, etc. stat to be elements that cause fatigue.

-However, even though newsletters might become simple again, publishers should not forget about innovation.
+However, even though newsletters might become simple again, the publishing industry should not forget about innovation.
 This is still something that makes a significant difference when it comes to outperforming competitors.

 Virtual events as another type of content